Maersk Customs Services ensures your temperature-controlled goods move through customs seamlessly, without any last-minute delays.

-We gift flowers to elegantly communicate our deepest emotions, whether in honour of a celebration, to show gratitude, or to pay tribute following a sombre event.
-With 80% of the flowers sold in the UK imported from the Netherlands, Maersk, in cooperation with KGH Customs Services, a Maersk Company, ensured that their customer was able to navigate the new Brexit landscape and facilitate the surge in demand in time for Mother's Day back in March.
+With 80% of the flowers sold in the UK imported from the Netherlands, Maersk, in cooperation with KGH Customs Services, a Maersk Company, ensured that their customer was able to navigate the new Brexit landscape and facilitate the surge in demand in time for Mother's Day 2021.

 The customer is one of the UK’s leading temperature-controlled logistics providers, specialising in floriculture and other fresh produce, and conducts daily deliveries to several major UK supermarkets.
 With multiple delivery locations situated across the southern and northern regions of the UK, completing all the required declarations for their goods as and when they are needed has become an increasingly laborious and manual process.
 Prior to Brexit, the customer did not face any issues with customs when sending their hauliers across the British border.

 Whilst flowers are gifted throughout the year, annual festivities create a significant surge in demand during peak seasons.
 This can cause issues in transit, as exporters deal with large fluctuations in shipments, at times exceeding 100 shipments a day.
 The customer was seeking to partner with a customs specialist who could ensure that they continued to operate post-Brexit, without tarnishing their standing.
-As the end of the Brexit transition period neared, the customer decided to start utilising Maersk Customs Services partnered with KGH, in preparation for the changes the changes that would come into effect in 2021.
+As the end of the Brexit transition period neared, the customer decided to start utilising Maersk Customs Services, provided by KGH, in preparation for the changes that would come into effect in 2021.

 Complying with the Brexit processes in time for Mother’s Day

-To soften the impact of the end of the Brexit transition period, businesses operating cross-border were empowered to continue exporting into the UK relatively easily.
+To soften the impact of the end of the Brexit transition period, businesses operating cross-border were empowered to continue exporting into the UK with relative ease.

 Once the relevant paperwork had been handed over, including the newly required Procedure for Electronic Application for Certificates from the Horticultural Marketing Inspectorate (PEACH) declaration, the team at KGH could begin to prepare the documentation required to ensure the necessary plant health and market standards controls.

-This was done as early as possible due to it being a peak season, ensuring that the cut flowers did not face unnecessary delays and perish whilst waiting to clear customs.
+This was done as early as possible due to the peak season, ensuring that the cut flowers did not face unnecessary delays and perish whilst waiting to clear customs.

 This foresight enabled KGH to handle over 100 customs inspections in the rush to deliver flowers in time for Mother's Day in the UK, with much of the produce being sent to a storage facility in Middlesbrough.